m1gwings/summaries/swe-2/cheatsheet.md

 </div>
 <div class="column">

 In the **top-down strategy** we work from the top level (in terms of "use" or "include" relation) toward the bottom: we **need stubs of used modules** at each step of the process.
-As modules are ready (following the build plan), more functionality is teastble.
+As modules are ready (following the build plan), more functionality is testable.
 We replace some stubs and we need other stubs for "lower levels".
 When all modules are incorporated, the whole functionality can be tested.

 In the **bottom-up strategy** we start from the "leaves" of the "uses" hierarchy.
 In this case we don't need stubs, **but drivers**.
 Newly developed modules may replace existing drivers, and new modules may require new drivers.
 In this way we could create several working subsystems, that will be eventually integrated into the final one.